 Despite the Russo-Saudi pumping truce not fomenting a Crude Oil rally, there was also another round of USD/MXN weakening from the early April 25.76 new all-time high.
 That left yet another weekly DOWN CPR from 24.96 (Tolerance 25.04) the critical elevated near-term topping signal key resistance now after it pushed above that mid-24.00 area.

-Much like USD/ZAR stalling from its 19.00 retest, USD/MXN falling back from the 25.00 area critical resistance below the low-24.00 area is a positive PESO sign.
+Much like USD/ZAR stalling from its 19.00 retest, USD/MXN falling back from the 25.00 area critical resistance below the low-24.00 area was a positive PESO sign.
+Lower support was the recent congestion in the low 23.00 area it neared in early April and has now violated on the current selloff.

-Lower support is the recent congestion in the low 23.00 area it neared in early April and has now violated on the current selloff.
-That also overran weekly the Oscillator threshold (MA-41 plus 2.30) that is up into the 22.85 area this week, leaving it more critical into the overrun historic 22.00 area January 2017 37-month previous all-time high.
+That also overran weekly the Oscillator threshold (MA-41 plus 2.30) that is up into the 22.85 area this week, leaving it more critical into the overrun historic 22.00 area January 2017 previous 37-month all-time high.
+Now back below that the next lower interim congestion is in the 21.00 area, yet with the heavier historic congestion not until 20.00 area.